iCreature/pageforge/docs/contributing.md

 ## License

-By contributing to DocuForge, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to PageForge, you agree that your contributions will be licensed under the project's MIT License.